akbertram/activityinfo/README.md

 - one dataframe per DB
 - extraction in csv for dataviz in dc.js
 - reports per theme
-- presentations (using slidify packages)
+- presentations (using solidify packages)

 To start, look at the code folder.